opinion

 Taylor Swift doesn’t rely solely on traditional press or music channels to announce and publicize her new projects.
 She revealed her 12th studio album on the “New Heights” podcast, hosted by her fiance, Travis Kelce, and his brother.
 She tapped into the podcast’s popularity along with her personal connection to the hosts.
 This helped her reach not just Swifties but also sports fans in a bold crossover move.
 You can use a similar strategy with your brand by securing podcast guest spots to maximize exposure.
 That might entail matching sex educators promoting your brand with a mainstream wellness show, pitching a lube brand for a lifestyle or beauty series, or featuring your brand’s founder on a business podcast.

 Sometimes an unexpected collaboration can be the smartest move.
 Don’t be afraid to partner with a different type of brand.
-For example, if your products usually target people with vulvas, consider teaming up with a men’s sex toy brand and sex educators to reach couples, or men looking to gift toys to their partners.
-You can even venture outside the sexual wellness sphere with the right partnership, sparking new conversations, gaining unexpected coverage and attracting new eyes to your brand.
+For example, if your products usually target people with vulvas, consider teaming up with a men’s sex toy brand to reach men looking to gift toys to their partners, or with sex educators to reach couples.
+You can even venture outside the sexual wellness sphere, sparking new conversations, gaining unexpected coverage and attracting new eyes to your brand.

 Taylor Swift’s marketing succeeds because it’s creative, authentic and strategic.
 By adopting her signature tactics, like smart storytelling, personalization, community building and unexpected crossovers, brands can turn even a simple product drop into a memorable moment with lasting impact.